-Yes No Does your institution allow students to postpone enro admission?
-Ilment after х C18 semester to the very new when you are notified t ranted only for a full academic year, from one fall the very next fall semester.
-A deferral is official only e notified that the Office of University Undergraduate has granted your request.
+Yes No Does your institution allow students to postpone enrollment after admission? Х If yes, maximum period of postponement: f postponement: Deferral is granted only for the very next fall semested that the Office of University request. ly when you are notified

 C19 Early admission of high school students

-Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х
+Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high Х school graduation?

-C20 Common Application

-Question removed from CDS.
+C20 Common Application Question removed from CDS.
 (Initiated during 2006-2007 cycle)